Internal Fault-Tolerant Storage

 Setup

-1. Set the MITIGATOR_HOST_ADDRESS=192.0.2.1 variable in the .env file.
-Where 192.0.2.1 is an IP address of the MGMT interface for this specific instance.
+1. Set the variable MITIGATOR_HOST_ADDRESS=192.0.2.1 in the .env file.
+Here, 192.0.2.1 is an IP address for container-to-host access.
+It is usually the IP address of the MGMT interface for this specific instance.
+Do not use domain names: connectivity will break in case of a DNS failure.

 3. In the .env file, set the variables SERVER1=10.8.3.1 and SERVER2=10.8.3.2.
-Where 10.8.3.1 and 10.8.3.2 are the addresses of the servers inside the VPN that are running the instances.
+Here, 10.8.3.1 and 10.8.3.2 are the addresses of the servers inside the VPN that are running the instances.

 4. In the MITIGATOR web interface set real IP addresses of packet processors.